z-dickson/gender_gap_in_responsiveness_replication/readme.md

 ## Data Collection

 **Twitter data:**
-Although Twitter (not X) prevents the sharing of data, there are several sources from which the data can be collected that appear to disregard guidelines.
+Although Twitter (now X) prevents the sharing of data, there are several sources from which the data can be collected that appear to disregard guidelines.
 For example, all legislators' tweets for the past 8 years are available on [Github](https://github.com/alexlitel/congresstweets).

 **Issue salience data:**
 The issue salience data is collected from YouGov.
 The data is available for download from the YouGov website.
 For the UK, data are available [here](https://yougov.co.uk/topics/society/trackers/the-most-important-issues-facing-the-country).
 For the US, data are available [here](https://today.yougov.com/topics/politics/trackers/most-important-issues-facing-the-us).
 You can navigate to the bottom of the page and download the data in Excel format.